ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 If you've completed your research and are looking to **publish your data to the Open Science Catalog (OSC)**, your main priority is to ensure your data is **persistent, properly formatted and publicly available**.

 Head directly to the [**Uploading Data**](../Technical%20Documentation/Data/Contributing%20to%20the%20EarthCODE%20Catalog.md) section to learn how to:
 - Prepare your data for publication.
 - Create valid STAC objects and metadata.
-- Publish data products to the Open Science Data Catalog.
+- Publish data products to the Open Science Catalog.

 This section will guide you through the entire upload process, including validating your metadata and ensuring your data assets are accessible.